wihoho/wihoho.github.io/_posts/2017-06-11-team-geek-notes.md

 # Chapter 4 - Deal with poisonous people
 * It is more constructive and practical to identify and reprimand the intolerable behaviors
-    * native to judge whether a people is good or bad
+    * naive to judge whether a people is good or bad
 * Fortify your culture
     * have a visible mission statement
     * establish proper etiquette around email discussions